AndresPineda-CySec/Cowrie-and-Splunk-Honeypot-Threat-Analysis/README.md

 <h2>Project Walk-Through:</h2>

-<h3 align="center">Securing My Mac Mini:</h3>
+<h3 align="center">Securing My Enviornments:</h3>
 <p align="center">
 <br />
 <br />
 Before deploying my honeypot, I want to secure my environment to minimize risks and ensure a controlled setup.
 The first step is to configure my virtual machine to run through a Network Address Translation (NAT) network.
 NAT acts as a protective barrier by isolating the VM from direct exposure to my home network while still allowing outbound connections.
-This setup helps safeguard my host machine from potential threats while maintaining the functionality needed for my honeypot deployment.
+This setup helps safeguard my host machine from potential threats while maintaining the functionality needed for my honeypot deployment.<br />
 <br />
 <br />
 <img src="https://github.com/AndresPineda-CySec/Cowrie-and-Splunk-Honeypot-Threat-Analysis/blob/main/Images/Ensure%20NAT%20is%20enabled.png?raw=true" height="80%" width="80%"/> <br />
 I can verify the network type my virtual machine is using by selecting it in the left column and scrolling down to the Network section.
-There, I can confirm that NAT is enabled, ensuring my VM is properly isolated while maintaining necessary connectivity.
+There, I can confirm that NAT is enabled, ensuring my VM is properly isolated while maintaining necessary connectivity.<br />
 <br />
 <br />
 <img src="https://github.com/AndresPineda-CySec/Cowrie-and-Splunk-Honeypot-Threat-Analysis/blob/main/Images/Stealth_scan.png?raw=true" height="80%" width="80%"/> <br />